 The Explosive Child: A New Approach for Understanding and Parenting Easily Frustrated, Chronically Inflexible Children by Dr. Ross Greene is another great resource.

 Zones of Regulation by Leah Kuypers goes through how to teach children to recognize and communicate the “zone” they are in.
-Tools for helping children self-regulate are
+Tools for helping children self-regulate are provided.

 What Should Danny Do? by Ganit and Adir Levy is an interactive storybook for children where they get to make choices for Danny and see how his choices affect his day.
 Children begin to see that there are natural consequences for choices they make throughout the day.